jekyll-one-org/j1-template/_support/register-themes/jamstackthemes/jekyll-j1-template.md

   - Multi Purpose
   - Documentation
   - Business
-description: J1 Template - Create powerful modern static websites.
+description: J1 Theme - Create powerful modern static websites.
 ---

 # A fully configurable Jekyll Theme

 * Fully Responsive.
-J1 Template supports modern web browsers on all devices for best results on PCs, Tablets, and SmartPhones.
+J1 Theme supports modern web browsers on all devices for best results on PCs, Tablets, and SmartPhones.
 * Full Bootstpap V4 support.
 Current Technology and Design.
 Excellent performance running desktop and mobile websites.
 Use Jekyll One to